A Sky Full of Love Review: How One Family’s Resilience Overcomes All

 An emotional roller-coaster with a satisfying finish.
-A Sky Full of Love by Lorna Lewis proves that with the love and support of family it’s possible to overcome anything.
+A Sky Full of Love by Lorna Lewis proves that with the love and support of family, it’s possible to overcome anything.

 A Sky Full of Love Review

-Themes: love, betrayal, forgiveness, resilience, the power of family and community, the nuances of grief and trauma, rebuilding your identity after trauma, the beauty of second chances.
+Themes: love, betrayal, forgiveness, resilience, the power of family and community, the nuances of grief and trauma, rebuilding your identity after trauma, and the beauty of second chances.

-Representation: and OWN voices story, BIPOC characters and author, mental health representation for PTSD, anxiety and infertility
+Representation: and OWN voices story, BIPOC characters and author, mental health representation for PTSD, anxiety, and infertility

 Content Warnings: kidnapping and sexual assault